 The network meets three times a year to focus on topics of interest to women and its work is guided by a Steering Group.
 You can read more about Women's Action Learning here

 Support for Parents

 Unconscious bias limits our best efforts to create an inclusive organisation.
 Unconscious bias training at King's examines how individuals and teams can help reduce the effects of UB and improve inclusivity at King's.
 The Institute is committed to ensuring that all staff undergo this training and this training is a mandatory requirement.
-Find out more here By July 2015 100% of the Institute's academic staff and over 95% of all staff had received UB training.
+Find out more here

 If you want to know more about mentoring, how it works, the roles of a mentor and mentee, and how to get involved please contact Sian Best.
 There is further information on the Mentoring pages of the HR website